Beyoncé's 'Renaissance World Tour' Tickets Will Go On Sale February 6

-Beyoncé Announces 'Renaissance World Tour' Tickets Will Go On Sale February 6
+Beyoncé Adds 7 New Stops to 'Renaissance World Tour,' Tickets Will Go On Sale February 6

 Beyoncé Drops 7th Studio Album 'Renaissance,' Addresses Album Le…